alyssawinn/udemy-bootcamp-projects/README.md

 # Udemy Data Analytics Bootcamp Projects

-### (PYTHON) Striker Analytics
+## (PYTHON) Striker Analytics
-Through a comprehensive analysis of the raw performance dataset [here](https://github.com/alyssawinn/data-analytics-portfolio/blob/main/performance_data.xlsx), I've gained valuable insights into the characteristics and performance metrics of strikers.
-By segmenting and classifying the strikers based on their attributes and performance, I've provided a framework for identifying top-performing strikers and predicting their performance type.

-Click [here](https://github.com/alyssawinn/data-analytics-portfolio/blob/main/Striker_Analytics.ipynb) to see the Jupyter Notebook file.
-The steps taken:
- 1. Data Cleaning - replaced missing ordinal values with the median value and converted various variables from float to int data types
- 2. Exploratory Analysis - ran descriptive analysis to verify there were no outliers, compared Footedness by Nationality and Conversion Rate
- 3. Statistical Analysis - verified Consistency and Hold-up Play were normally distributed, concluded there is no significant difference in Consistency between different Nationalities, and concluded there is a weak positive but significant correlation between Consistency and Hold-up Play
- 4. Feature Engineering - created a Total Contribution Score variable by summing various performance measures, encoded the nominal variables Footedness and Marital Status, and created dummy variables for Nationality
- 5. Clustering Analysis - created a Striker Ranking variable to segment regular and excellent strikers based on the Total Contribution Score
- 6. Predictive Analysis - used a logistic regression model to calculate the accuracy score and confusion matrix to verify how accurate the model predicted the striker ranking
+### Project Background
+SportQuest Recruitment, established in 2020, is a global (fictional) recruitment company helping future college players with their college and pro careers.

+The company has significant amounts of data related to strikers, encompassing both demographic information and performance metrics.
+This project thoroughly analyzes this data to create a framework for identifying which metrics predict a top-performing striker.

+The raw Excel performance dataset loaded into Jupyter can be found [here](https://github.com/alyssawinn/data-analytics-portfolio/blob/main/performance_data.xlsx). <br>
+The Jupyter Notebook file utilized for statistical analysis, feature engineering, clustering analysis, predictive analysis, and visualization can be found [here](https://github.com/alyssawinn/data-analytics-portfolio/blob/main/Striker_Analytics.ipynb).

+### Executive Summary
+The most significant performance measures to determine a top-performing striker were summed to create a Total Contribution Score.
+The fields are Goals Scored, Assists, Shots on Target, Dribbling Success, Aerial Duels Won, Defensive Contribution, Big Game Performance, and Consistency.
+If the total score is above 123.39, the striker is classified as a top performer.
+This was tested in a logistic regression model to verify how accurate the model predicted a top-performing striker and concluded that it accurately predicted whether a striker was an average or top performer 96% of the time.

 ![image](https://github.com/user-attachments/assets/4241126f-ecda-47ec-a22d-7498fe634f3e)